Do you need an antibody test to check if the COVID-19 vaccine is still working?

 Getting vaccinated

 Taking the jab is the best way to prevent the virus from rampaging through lives.
-While the situation was dire around the world last year, things were much worse in many countries that were hit by a devastating second wave early this year.
+While the situation was dire around the world last year, things were much worse in many countries, including India, which was hit by a devastating second wave early this year.

 Underlining the urgency of the situation and the need for a safer and healthier world, the WHO recommends taking “whatever vaccine is made available to you first, even if you have already had COVID-19.”
 It reminds us that even though “no vaccine is 100 percent protective,” the approved vaccines can prevent serious illness and thereby death from the virus.